 Broadstone Net Lease, Inc. (the "Corporation") is a Maryland corporation formed on October 18, 2007, that elected to be taxed as a real estate investment trust ("REIT") commencing with the taxable year ended December 31, 2008.
 Broadstone Net Lease, LLC (the Corporation's operating company, or the "OP"), is the entity through which the Corporation conducts its business and owns (either directly or through subsidiaries) all of the Corporation's properties.
 The Corporation is the sole managing member of the OP.
-The membership units not owned by the Corporation are referred to as OP Units or non-controlling interests.
-As the Corporation conducts substantially all of its operations through the OP, it is structured as what is referred to as an umbrella partnership real estate investment trust ("UPREIT").
+The membership units not owned by the Corporation are referred to as OP Units and are recorded as non-controlling interests in the Consolidated Financial Statements.
+As the Corporation conducts substantially all of its operations through the OP, it is structured as an umbrella partnership real estate investment trust ("UPREIT").
 The Corporation's common stock is listed on the New York Stock Exchange under the symbol "BNL."
 The Corporation, the OP, and its consolidated subsidiaries are collectively referred to as the "Company."

 The Company is an industrial-focused, diversified net lease REIT that focuses on investing in income-producing, single-tenant net leased commercial properties, primarily in the United States.
-The Company leases industrial, healthcare, restaurant, retail, and office commercial properties under long-term lease agreements.
-At December 31, 2023, the Company owned a diversified portfolio of 796 individual commercial properties with 789 properties located in 44 U.S. states and seven properties located in four Canadian provinces.
+The Company leases primarily industrial and retail commercial properties under long-term lease agreements.
+At December 31, 2024, the Company owned a diversified portfolio of 765 individual commercial properties with 758 properties located in 44 U.S. states and seven properties located in four Canadian provinces.